corispade/Bike_Sharing_Analysis/README.md

 Below are some of the questions we are seeking to answer with our data visualizations:
 * What is the total number of rides for Citi Bike data from August 2019?
-* How long bikes are checked out for all riders and genders?
+* How long are bikes checked out for all riders and genders?
 * How many trips are taken by the hour for each day of the week, for all riders and genders?
-* A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender?
+* What days of the week will a rider be more likely to check out a bike, by type of user and gender?
-* Locations where bikes are checked out and returned?
+* What locations are the bikes checked out and returned?

 ## Process:

-### Deliverable 1 - Deliverable 1: Change Trip Duration to a Datetime Format
+### Deliverable 1 - Change Trip Duration to a Datetime Format
 * Convert 201908-citibike-tripdata.csv data to a DataFrame
 * Change the 'tripduration' column to datetime datatype
 * Export the corrected DataFrame to a new .csv file